MikeC-A6/simpler-grants-typespec-experiment/website/src/content/docs/decisions/adr/0007-initial-models-and-routes.md

 1. **Base types:** Includes essential reusable fields such as currency, GeoJSON, and custom fields.
 2. **Grant opportunity models:** Models describing the metadata for grant opportunities.
 3. **Individuals and organizations:** Basic models for describing grantors and grant seekers.
-4. **Application forms and submissions:** Models describing application processes and submission structures.
+4. **Application forms and submissions:** Models describing application forms and submissions.
 5. **Grant awards and reporting:** Models for tracking awarded grants and reporting requirements.

 #### Operations

-1. Searching and viewing opportunities\*\*
+1. Searching and viewing opportunities
 2. Saving or subscribing to opportunities
 3. Managing organization membership
 4. Filling out and submitting applications